maziac/DeZog/documentation/EmulatorInterface.md

 ### XML

-For g, ... to work the MAME gdbstub need to be set to XML mode.
+For 'g', 'G', 'p', and 'P to work the MAME gdbstub need to be set to XML mode.
 ~~~
 qXfer:features:read:target.xml:offset,length
 ~~~